Bespoke Frontend

 No metadata schema is required for these pages.

-Step 5: Use Solid HTTP Helpers for API Calls
+Option A: Use Solid HTTP Helpers

 import { useEffect, useState } from "react";